GLOSSARY OF FOOD/BEVERAGE TERMS

-Calabrian Chile - a variety of chile pepper grown in the Italian region of Calabria.
-Spicy and smoky.
+Calabrian Chile - a spicy and smoky variety of chili pepper grown in the Italian region of Calabria.

 Cantabrian Anchovy - widely considered the best anchovies available.
 Meaty fillets from the Bay of Biscay off the coast of Cantabria in Northern Spain.